SigmanGroup/kraken/README.md

     ```

 3. [Download an appropriate version of xtb and crest](https://github.com/crest-lab/crest).
 The precompiled versions
    for xtb v6.6.0 and crest v2.12 worked in our testing.
-Alternatively, CHPC users can use `module load crest` to
+Alternatively, CHPC users can use `module load crest/2.12` to
-   load xTB version 6.4.0 and CREST version 2.12.
+   load xTB v6.4.0 and CREST v2.12.

 4. Place the precompiled binaries for xtb and crest somewhere on your PATH.
 Kraken will call these through subprocess.